Alyssa L. fell madly in love with a boy from work – and then she adopted him.

 Little by little, Z grew stronger.
 As Alyssa witnessed his progress and spirit, her love for the little boy deepened.
 When Z turned 5, the family decided to adopt him.
 They welcomed him to his first real home with their whole hearts.

 The new family of three celebrated their first Christmas together with the usual treats and traditions—and all of it was new to Z. “We discovered he’d never even heard of Santa,” says Alyssa.
 “My husband and I were like kids on Christmas morning—we were just so excited for him that we had to wake him up!”

 Today, to the family’s relief, Z is a healthy, happy and sometimes sassy 8-year-old boy.
 “He went from such a dark place to being so funny, smart and well-adjusted,” says Alyssa.
 “And he’s proud to be the fastest player on his soccer team!”
 He’s also a proud big brother to the family’s newest addition: Jack, age 2.

 At his 6th birthday party, Z received a special gift: a chance to meet his marrow donor.
 “She’s an EMT and just a wonderful person,” says Alyssa.
 “And Z understood what he gave her—he says, ‘She gave me the good blood.’”

 With two healthy sons, every day is a little like Christmas to the family.
 Z loves making pumpkin bread for the holidays and learning about all their family traditions.

 “We’re just so grateful to Z’s donor, and to Be The Match for finding her,” says Alyssa.
 “There are so many ways to give, but giving to an organization like Be The Match is concentrated good.
 It’s a chance to help so many children and families win the lottery of life – like we did.
 And now we have the child of our dreams.”

-You have a power to give a child the gift of life.
+You have the power to give a child the gift of life.
 Learn more.